-Berthing Masters work under the direction of the Harbour Master to ensure the effective and efficient operation of the fish market.
-They ensure that fishing vessels are securely moored at the market and that the fish is placed in its allotted space.
-The linesmen are also employed to ensure that commercial vessels using berths other than the fish market are securely moored.
+Berthing Masters work under the direction of the Harbour Master to ensure effective and efficient mooring operations.
+They ensure that fishing vessels and commercial vessels are securely moored at their allotted space.

-A period of on the job training for new personnel as berthing masters/linesmen is carried out at the port, highlighting hazards, danger zones and involves work site visits.
+A period of on-the-job training for new personnel as berthing masters/linesmen is carried out at the port, highlighting hazards, danger zones and involves work site visits.